Theodore Luqueer Mead: Horticulture in Florida

-Cross-breeding experiments and achievements
+Crossbreeding experiments and achievements

 Mead's approach to hybridization was to strive to create new types of plants of sufficient novelty or improved characteristics to make them worthy of commercial introduction, whether or not the hybridization was difficult, as for orchids, or easy, as for daylilies.
 In this work, he applied a rigorous scientific approach coupled with meticulous record-keeping.
 He did not seek publicity for his efforts, and according to Henry Nehrling, was a more accomplished hybridizer of plants than Luther Burbank.

 Orchids

 At that time orchid seed germination was traditionally a hit or miss affair, and the single biggest factor preventing orchid growing from moving from being a rich-man's hobby to a business where money could be made.
 Irregular and irreproducible germination seriously hampered the speed and success rate of Mead's hybridization efforts, and it was not uncommon for him to have to wait 10 or more years before a new orchid bloomed for the first time, in one instance taking 17 years.
 But Mead was a patient man, employing scientific principles and keeping detailed and careful notes.
 His horticultural notebook in the Michael A. Spencer Collection on Theodore Mead, Special Collections and University Archives, University of Central Florida, lists several thousand crosses as well as information on all his other plants.
 In addition, he photographed many of his new creations.

-He was a frequent contributor to The Orchid Review, a journal of the Royal Horticultural Society who also maintain The International Orchid Register, and wrote about a number of crosses to the journal.
+He was a frequent contributor to The Orchid Review, a journal of the Royal Horticultural Society who also maintain The International Orchid Register and wrote about a number of crosses to the journal.
 In 1904 he reported Cattleya bowringiana x Cattleya forbesii and Cattleya maxima x Cattleya schilleriana as germinating in January 1894 and blooming in January 1904.
 These two hybrids were added to the register in 1904 as officially originated by Mead, and named in recognition Cattleya Meadii and Cattleya Oviedo, respectively.
 The Singapore 30c stamp from 1991 carries an illustration of Cattleya Meadii.

-Mead's biggest contribution to orchidology, after over 25 years of orchid growing, came when Lewis Knudson of Cornell University approached him for advice and assistance in experiments he was performing related to the possible non-symbiotic germination of orchid seed.
+Mead's biggest contribution to orchidology, after over 25 years of orchid growing, came when Lewis Knudson of Cornell University approached him for advice and assistance in experiments, he was performing related to the possible non-symbiotic germination of orchid seed.
 By then Mead had realized that germination rates could be made more favorable in a sterile and temperature-controlled environment akin to clean room conditions in a laboratory.
 Knudson's breakthrough involved the use of sterilized agar containing nutrients to achieve reproducible orchid seed germination.

 It has been stated as being doubtful whether Knudson would have been successful without Mead's inputs and donation of viable ripe orchid seeds, so arguably he should have been credited as a co-discoverer.
 Improved versions of Knudson's solution are used today for orchid seed germination, and the accomplishment was the catalyst for the emergence of the orchid industry as we know it today.